 Pursuant to the Initial Public Offering on October 13, 2021, the Company sold 23,000,000 Units, including 3,000,000 Units as a result of the underwriter's exercise of their over-allotment option in full, at a purchase price of \$10.00 per Unit.
-Each Unit consists of one share of the Company's Class A ordinary shares, and one-half of one redeemable warrant ("Public Warrant").
+Each Unit consists of one share of the Company's Class A ordinary share, and one-half of one Public Warrant.
 Each Public Warrant entitles the holder to purchase one share of Class A ordinary share at an exercise price of \$11.50 per whole share (see Note 8).